arnodel/golua/README.md

 * tables: deleting entries with nil values
 * implementing weak tables (can it even be done?)
 * nil: decide between NilType{} and nil (currently both work)

+* The runtime is implemented in the `runtime` package.

 ### Test Suite